Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

 For underground detectors, the kilometer-scale rock overburden filters out the abundant low-energy particles from EAS, making them particularly well suited for investigating the surviving TeV-scale muons.
-These energetic muons are predominantly produced during the earliest stages of EAS induced by CRs in the tens of TeV to PeV energy range.
-In this regime, measurements, especially of medium- and heavy-mass components, remain sparse and highly uncertain in both space- and ground-based experiments~\cite{VERITAS:2018gjd,GRAPES-3:2024mhy,Gorbunov:2018stf}.
+These energetic muons originate primarily from the first interactions of CRs with energies ranging from tens of TeV to PeV.
+Consequently, they serve as a unique probe for this energy regime, where measurements, particularly of medium- and heavy-mass components, remain sparse and highly uncertain in both space- and ground-based experiments~\cite{VERITAS:2018gjd,GRAPES-3:2024mhy,Gorbunov:2018stf}.
 Constraining the properties of CRs in this domain is essential for understanding their origins.
-Moreover, TeV muons, with their unique window into muon production mechanisms, typically retain a substantial fraction of the primary CR energy and probe the extreme forward phase space, making their study a unique and exciting opportunity to understand hadronic interactions in EAS~\cite{Albrecht:2021cxw}.

-Several experiments have investigated this phenomenon.
-The KM3NeT underwater detector, sensitive to muons from sub-TeV to multi-TeV energies, has reported an atmospheric muon intensity exceeding predictions based on leading CR spectra and hadronic models~\cite{KM3NeT:2024buf}.
-Similarly, ground-based spectrometers such as BESS and L3 have observed comparable excesses at sub-TeV energies~\cite{Haino:2004nq,L3:2004sed,Fedynitch:2021ima}.
-These consistent discrepancies across different experiments point to fundamental limitations in our current understanding of CR properties and hadronic interactions in EAS.
+Moreover, since these TeV-scale muons retain a substantial fraction of the primary energy, they carry information from the very first interactions in EAS.
+Their intensity thus directly probes the spectra of charged hadrons produced in very forward phase-space interactions (typically pseudorapidity $>10$) at TeV-scale center-of-mass (CM) energies, which is a region neither fully accessible nor well constrained in accelerator-based experiments~\cite{Albrecht:2021cxw}.
+While Large Hadron Collider (LHC) experiments such as LHCf and TOTEM focus on neutral hadrons and protons in the forward region, and FASER and SND@LHC indirectly infer charged hadron production via TeV-scale neutrinos~\cite{LHCf:2020hjf,TOTEM:2013pio,FASER:2024ref,SNDLHC:2024qqb}, underground muon measurements provide new complementary insights and constraints.